 - Sale of special license plates to fund conflict prevention and tools starts in October 2013

-- Now funding three range riders in Washington, following the successful first range rider in 2012
+- Current funding of three range riders in Washington, following the successful first range rider in 2012

 - In 2013, continue to serve on a working group advising WDFW on implementing the state’s wolf plan